Syrian government falls to fast-moving rebels, ending 50 years of iron rule by the Assad family

 In the streets, teen boys picked up weapons that had apparently been discarded by security forces and fired them in the air.

-Soldiers and police officers left their posts and fled, and looters broke into the headquarters of the Ministry of Defense.
+Soldiers and police officers left their posts and fled, and looters broke into the Defense Ministry.
 Videos from Damascus showed families wandering into the presidential palace, with some emerging carrying stacks of plates and other household items.

-“I did not sleep last night, and I did not accept to sleep until I heard the news of his fall,” said Mohammed Amer Al-Oulabi, 44, who works in the electricity sector.
+“I did not sleep last night, and I refused to sleep until I heard the news of his fall,” said Mohammed Amer Al-Oulabi, 44, who works in the electricity sector.
 “From Idlib to Damascus, it only took them (the opposition forces) a few days, thank God.
 May God bless them, the heroic lions who made us proud.”

 Meanwhile, organizations that had previously been close to Assad's government attempted to distance themselves from it.